Could you share a little about yourself and what led you to become a writer?

 I write while my kids are at school and then often in the evenings when the youngest is in bed and the house is quiet.

-Could you tell us a little about your novel?
+Could you tell us a little about your first novel?

 The Apple of My Eye opens as Brea Cass, a young mother, is awakened in the night by the news that her loving husband, Paul, has been shot during a robbery.
 She is stunned.
 Arriving at the hospital to discover he has died shakes her whole world.
 When she finally emerges from the fog of her life, it dawns on her that something is amiss in the way her husband died.
 What was really going on?

-Where does the inspiration for you main character and story come from?
+Where does the inspiration for your main characters come from?

 I like strong female characters, but not brash or pushy ones.
-My best review of Brea, my main character, came from an English professor (aptly named William Shakespeare).
+My best review of Brea, my main character in The Apple of My Eye, came from an English professor (aptly named William Shakespeare).
 He said, “The protagonist [Brea] is an un-manipulative Lady Macbeth without fangs.”

-I always had a sense that it would be about love and forgiveness, but I didn’t realize how much it would be about that until the story appeared on the page.
+When my first book, I always had a sense that it would be about love and forgiveness, but I didn’t realize how much it would be about that until the story appeared on the page.
+I find love, forgiveness, and redemption are themes I am often drawn to.
+I believe those are so universal and apply to everyone.

 Do you work from an outline or just go with the flow?
 If you use an outline, how detailed is it?